simoncoudeville/simoncoudeville.be-hugo/content/writing/Setting-up a-spacing-system-with-SCSS/index.md

 ---
 date: 2019-02-06T21:40:40+01:00
-title: How I create vertical rhythm with SCSS
+title: Creating vertical rhythm with SCSS
-description: blabla
+description: In this article I will describe how I set up a spacing system with SCSS.
+It’s based on a single pixel value I use to calculate heights, widths, margin paddings and even line-heights of all components on a web page.
+This pixel value is computed to flexible units using SCSS.
 draft: false
 code: true
 light: true